Positive Behavior Intervention & Support (PBIS)

 - Use a multi-tier model of service delivery

-- Use research-based, scientifically validated interventions to the extent available
+- Use research-based, and scientifically validated interventions to the extent available

 - Monitor student progress to inform interventions

 - Use assessment to monitor fidelity of implementation